COSC-310-Team-27/Assignment2/README.md

 Bot will prompt user with generic questions to setup a user profile.
 After which user can choose from a number of features to checkout books.
 Through the main class, users can invoke features such as:
-(In quotations are the inputs the user needs to use to invoke the method) Markup : *Recommend by random title - "random title" *Recommend by selecting a random book in a specific genre - "random book in genre" *Search by title - "title"
+(In quotations are the inputs the user needs to use to invoke the method)
+* Recommend by random title - "random title"
+* Recommend by selecting a random book in a specific genre - "random book in genre"
+* Search by title - "title"
-*Recommend random book by specific author - "author" *Recommend random book that has same length as inputted number - "pages" *Recommend by PCA as aforementioned - "pca"
+* Recommend random book by specific author - "author"
+* Recommend random book that has same length as inputted number - "pages"
+* Recommend by PCA as aforementioned - "pca"
-*Take a quiz - "quiz"
+* Take a quiz - "quiz"

- Markup : * Bullet list
-              * Nested bullet
-                  * Sub-nested bullet etc
-          * Bullet list item 2

 ## Help